RGB NSWGov+ScreenNSW Primary 1

 Application and assessment process

-The Short Film to Feature Film initiative will open for submissions Friday 1st March 2024 and the closing date for Stage 1 is Thursday 28 March 2024 (5pm).
+The Short Film to Feature Fast Track Initiative will open for submissions Thursday 7 August 2025 and the closing date for Stage 1 is 5pm Monday 15 September 2025.

 Award process